 The Daylight Saving for South East Queensland (DS4SEQ) is a state political party and was officially registered with the Electoral Commission of Queensland (ECQ) in December 2008.
 DS4SEQ is a single-issue party which advocates:

-The introduction of Daylight Saving into South East Queensland, by either a dual time zone arrangement or state-wide
+The introduction of Daylight Saving into the South East Queensland region under a dual time zone arrangement.

 As a three-month old party, DS4SEQ contested its first State election in March 2009, achieving a credible result; gaining 2.5% of the primary vote across 32 electorates.

-In early 2010, the Party approached Independent Member for Nicklin, Peter Wellington, to introduce a private members Bill.
-He agreed, and introduced the Daylight Saving for South East Queensland Referendum Bill 2010 into Queensland Parliament on 14 April 2010.
-Unfortunately the Bligh Labor Government did not have the political courage to take affirmative action on the issue.
+In early 2010, Executive members from the Party approached Independent Member for Nicklin, Peter Wellington, to introduce a private members Bill.
+As Mr Wellington agreed with the principles of the DS4SEQ Party, he introduced the Daylight Saving for South East Queensland Referendum Bill 2010 into Queensland Parliament on 14 April 2010.
+This Bill is scheduled for debate in Parliament in early 2011.

 The Executive Committee of the Party are ordinary people who volunteer their time, with a shared passion of standing up for democracy on Daylight Saving.
 DS4SEQ is not affiliated with any other political party and is reliant upon volunteerism, self-funding, and donations from supporters.